Excursion: Introducing Your Students to Real Contexts

-Ideally, a study visit is an activity that inspires students.
+Ideally, an excursion is an activity that inspires students.
 And, of course, it may proceed in a less structured way than an actual lecture.
-Make sure, however, that the study visit is not just a fun outing.
-Clearly explain in advance (1) the way in which the study visit aligns with the context of other teaching methods, and (2) what the trip's objectives are.
+Make sure, however, that the excursion is not just a fun outing.
+Clearly explain in advance (1) the way in which the excursion aligns with the context of other teaching methods, and (2) what the trip's objectives are.

 Combine with an Assignment

-Give the students a specific assignment in advance to better focus their attention during the study visit.
+Give the students a specific assignment in advance to better focus their attention during the excursion.
 You can also ask the students to write a reflection report.

-Plan a post-visit analysis, either immediately after the study visit is over, or during the next class.
-Think of it as a learning opportunity for your students, as well as for you about the study visit's content and organisation.
+Plan a post-visit analysis, either immediately after the excursion is over, or during the next class.
+Think of it as a learning opportunity for your students, as well as for you about the excursion's content and organisation.

-In the course unit 'Introduction to the Circular Economy' (Bachelor of Science in Industrial Design Engineering Technology and Bachelor of Science in Bioindustrial Sciences), the students go on two study visits.
+In the course unit 'Introduction to the Circular Economy' (Bachelor of Science in Industrial Design Engineering Technology and Bachelor of Science in Bioindustrial Sciences), the students go on two excursions.
 Both are company visits that provide an application of specific theoretical parts of the course unit.